Meta-Competencies, Part 4 of 4

 This article is part of a series of four articles that unpack the Meta-Competencies of Inter-Cultural Intelligence and its associated behaviors/competencies.
-If you haven’t read the first two articles, I would highly recommend clicking through to the first article to start with the general overview of the framework.
+If you haven’t read the first three articles, I would highly recommend clicking through to the first article to start with the general overview of the framework.

 In this fourth and final article we want to unpack the behaviors and competencies associated with the third Meta-Competency:

 Let us unpack the behaviors that support the development of the third meta-competency: “Navigate Incompatibilities”

 Navigating incompatibilities and creating a Third Cultural Space to pursue common purpose requires both - service orientation and the patience to see it through.
 It requires you to come alongside the group at the point at which they are, and allow them to pursue things on their own terms, not yours.
 Our objective when we are serving people is to achieve transformational change through relationships by navigating incompatibilities.
 There will be times when your patience is truly tested and you will need to continue to serve others to reach that transformational outcome, which, in some cases may seem out of reach.
 Continually dealing with incompatibilities, especially those that cannot be overcome requires a commitment to serve the people and the process and be in it for the long-haul.